Sunday, February 1, 2026

 Eventually, solitude became familiar.
 Comfortable, even.

-But being used to something and preferring it are not the same.
+But being used to something and preferring it are not the same thing.
+I know the difference.
+I've always known.

-I suspect I disappoint her in this way — that I cannot “hold my own” socially, that I cannot move fluidly through conversations the way others seem to.
+I suspect I sometimes disappoint her in this way — that I cannot always hold my own socially, that I cannot move through conversations the way others seem to.
+I've made my peace with that, even if the peace took a while to earn.

 I often feel I have little to contribute to everyday conversation.
 I know nothing about sports.
 Little about auto mechanics, investments, real estate, hunting, fishing, or politics.
-When conversations drift in those directions, I stand or sit nearby, listening, absorbing, trying to learn what I can, and hoping there will be a topic I do know something about.
+When conversations drift in those directions, I listen, absorb, and wait — hoping a subject will turn that I actually know something about.

-Sometimes I scan the room and wonder, Do they think I’m a freak?
+Sometimes I scan the room and wonder, Do they think I'm strange?
+But then I remind myself: everyone is standing in their own version of that room, wondering the same thing.

 There are, however, places where I do have a voice.

 My years in the military.
 Being stationed overseas.
 Traveling.
 I can talk for hours about how much I love Korea, and Asia in general.
-I have often been treated kindly there — especially by women who saw me simply as a potential friend, or even boyfriend — without the preloaded judgment I so often anticipate elsewhere.
+I have often been treated kindly there — by people who saw me without preloaded assumptions, without a shared history dragged in through the door.
+Just me, in the present tense.

 I especially love being on the road alone.
 A cross-country drive clears my head in ways nothing else can.